Thursday, May 18 @ 5 pm in person! at Long Lane Farm in Warren

 Anna Jane Kocon discussed her experience starting a farm business in Rhode Island.
 Attendees heard about her search for land and arranging a lease.
 Anna explained how she markets her flowers Saturdays at the Aquidneck Growers Market in Middletown, how she retains her existing customer base and finds new customers.

-Young Farmer Nights potluck supper followed the workshop.
+A Young Farmer Nights potluck supper followed the workshop.

 Based in Portsmouth, RI, Little State Flower Company specializes in seasonal, local cut flowers and plants.
 Anna Jane uses sustainable and organic growing practices to offer premium, specialty cut flowers to the floral design and event industry in Rhode Island and South Eastern Massachusetts as well as local retail consumers.
 Anna Jane started Little State Flower Company in 2014 with eight years experience growing flowers for other farmers.
 Anna Jane lives with her husband Bradley, two dogs, one cat and six chickens in West Kingston, RI